joval/jWSMV/README.md

-jWSMV&trade;: MS-WSMV implemented in Java&trade;
+jWSMV: MS-WSMV implemented in Java&trade;
 =============

 jWSMV is a pure-Java implementation of the MS-WSMV specification, which actually works with the out-of-the-box "winrm quickconfig" Windows remote management configuration settings.
 It includes a Java implementation of WinRS, the Microsoft&reg; utility that uses MS-WSMV to execute commands on remote Windows&reg; machines.